-Periodicals Collection (1st floor, Reference Dept.): Included are magazines, newsletters, scholarly journals received periodically.
-Current issues are shelved in an area adjacent to stacks containing back issues.
+Periodicals Collection (1st floor Reference Dept.): Included are magazines, newsletters, scholarly journals received periodically.
+Current issues are shelved in an area adjacent to stacks containing back ussues.
 Use periodicals only in nearby area of first floor.
 Indexes to periodical literature are on special tables in Reference area, as is a listing of periodicals in our collection.

-Audiovisuals Collection (1st floor, AV Center): Included are audio-cassettes, videocassettes, films, filmstrips, slides, records, etc. for use in Library, classroom, or off campus.
+Audiovisuals Collection (1st floor, AV Center and 3rd floor, Listening Room): Included are audiocassettes, videocassettes, films, filmstrips, slides, records, etc. for use in Library, classroom, or off campus.
 Materials and equipment for their use may be reserved in advance.
 Rental fees are charged for off-campus use of equipment.